Thin-Equation/Housing-in-Mexico/README.md

-# Housing in Mexico - Data Analysis & Prediction
+# Housing in Mexico and Brazil - Data Analysis & Prediction

 This project provides a comprehensive analysis of housing data in Mexico through a full-stack web application featuring a FastAPI backend and Next.js frontend.
 The application offers interactive data visualization dashboards and a machine learning model for price prediction.